Mansfield, Ohio: Early history and founding

 Mansfield was laid out and founded by James Hedges, Joseph Larwell, and Jacob Newman, and was platted in June 1808 as a settlement.
 It was named for Colonel Jared Mansfield, the United States Surveyor General who directed its planning.

 It was originally platted as a square, known today as the public square or Central Park.
 During that same year of its founding, a log cabin was built by Samuel Martin on lot 97 (where the H.L.
 Reed building is now), making it the first and only house to be built in Mansfield in 1808.
 Martin lived in the cabin during the winter and illegally sold whiskey to Indians, which compelled Martin to flee the country.
 James Cunningham moved into the cabin in the year of 1809.
 At that time, there were less than a dozen settlers in Richland County and Ohio was still largely wilderness.

 Two blockhouses were erected on the public square during the War of 1812 for protection against the North American colonies and its Indian allies.
 The block houses were erected in a single night.
 After the war ended, the first courthouse and jail of Richland County were located in one of two blockhouses until 1816.
 The blockhouse was later used as a school with Eliza Wolf being its teacher.
 Mansfield was incorporated as a village in 1828 and then as a city in 1857 with a population of 5,121.
 Between 1846 and 1863, the railroads came to the city with the Sandusky, Mansfield and Newark Railroad being the first railroad to reach Mansfield in 1846, the Pittsburgh, Fort Wayne and Chicago Railway in 1849, and the Atlantic and Great Western Railroad in 1863.
 The city was a center of manufacturing and trade in the late 1880s thanks to the four railroads that passed through the community.

 Dozens of manufacturing businesses operated in the city, producing goods like brass objects, doors, linseed oil, paper boxes, suspenders, and numerous other items.
 Mansfield's largest employer in 1888 was a cigar maker, Hautzenroeder & Company, that had 285 workers employed.
-In 1888, Frank B. Black borrowed $5,000 from relatives to start a brass foundry, the Ohio Brass Company, specializing in brass and bronze castings, stem brass goods, electric railway supplies and more.
+In 1888, Frank B. Black borrowed $5,000 from relatives to start Ohio Brass Company, a foundry specializing in brass and bronze castings, stem brass goods, electric railway supplies and more.
 By 1890, 13,473 people lived in the city.